Leading and Managing Change in Health and Human Services

 On successful completion of this subject, students will be able to:

-- Analyse the broader societal factors impacting on change within health and human service settings including culture, community attitudes, evidence-based practice, quality and safety systems and governance.
+- Evaluate personal and broader societal factors that impact on the success of change initiatives within health and human service settings including culture, community attitudes, evidence-based practice, quality and safety systems and governance.

-- Critically examine change management theories and models and how they impact on system change and uptake of evidence-based practice and service innovation in health and human services.
+- Critically analyse change management and change leadership approaches including impacts on system change, uptake of evidence-based practice, and service innovation in health and human services.

 - Module 1- Context and Background ; Recent forces for change; Other System Impacts; Drivers for Change.